 High Falls Gorge's winter season runs from from December, 2021 to March, 2022 and you can purchase tickets now.
 Come explore this 22-acre, privately owned nature park, and see some of the most spectacular winter scenes of the Adirondacks.

 Natural Stone Bridge and Caves in Pottersville is open year-round with self-guided snowshoe tours in the winter.
 See ice formations beneath the Stone Bridge, travel through the woods, and return to toasted marshmallows by a bonfire.

 2) Check Out Museums, Olympic Venues or Art Galleries

-Although many museums remain closed, there are some that are open under COVID-19 guidelines, such as the North Country Children's Museum in Potsdam.
-They have interactive exhibits for kids of all ages, including STEAM power, a construction zone, and "Adirondack waterplay," where you learn about the North Country's river-based ecosystems and hydropower dams.
+The North Country Children's Museum in Potsdam has interactive exhibits for kids of all ages, including STEAM power, a construction zone, and "Adirondack waterplay," where you learn about the North Country's river-based ecosystems and hydropower dams.

 Another option would be the Olympic Winter Museum and area Olympic venues in Lake Placid, for athletic enthusiasts of all generations.
 And, there are art galleries to check out like the Lake Placid Center for the Arts.

 Bonus suggestions: Whiteface Mountain, considered part of the Olympic venues, offers their Cloudsplitter Gondola rides during the winter and summer for 15 minutes of sensational sights.